pulumi/docs/pulumi-hugo/themes/default/content/blog/iac-recommended-practices-using-stack-references/index.md

 The reasons for this structure are explained in [the third Zephyr blog post](/blog/iac-recommended-practices-structuring-pulumi-projects/).
 For Zephyr, it came down to supporting multiple teams and allowing the application to evolve independently of the infrastructure that supports it.

 {{% notes %}}
-You can continue to use the `multi-project` tag in the GitHub repositories to see the state of Zephyr's code and projects for this blog post.
+You can continue to use the `blog/multi-project` branch in the GitHub repositories to see the state of Zephyr's code and projects for this blog post.
 {{% /notes %}}

 It's clear that there are dependencies across projects: The `zephyr-k8s` project needs to know the VPC ID and the subnet IDs from the `zephyr-infra` project.
 Similarly, the `zephyr-app` project needs to have access to the Kubernetes cluster details from the `zephyr-k8s` project.
 As the Zephyr team went about building the code that's now in use in their multi-project architecture, they needed to decide how best to handle these cross-project dependencies.
 The Zephyr team knew that hard-coding output values from one project as configuration values in another stack wasn't the ideal way (and in fact Pulumi **strongly** recommends against hard-coding output values), but what was the best solution to use?
 The answer to that question is _stack references_.